digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 ![../_images/team-sidebar.gif](https://docs.mattermost.com/_images/team-sidebar.gif)

 If you have appropriate permissions, select the “+” icon at the bottom of the team sidebar, then select **Create a New Team** on the team selection page, which guides you through the rest of the team creation steps.
-If this option is not visible on the web page, then the System Admin has disabled team creation.
+If this option is not visible on the web page, then please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 If you have no other teams to join, selecting the “+” icon brings you directly to the team creation page if team creation is enabled.

 #### Main Menu

 From your current Mattermost team, select the **Main Menu** > **Create a New Team**.
-If this option is not visible in the menu, then the System Admin has disabled team creation.
+If this option is not visible in the menu, then please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 ### Team Name and URL Selection